marctuerke/charts/README.md

         ```

         Any ConfigMaps or other resources not installed directly as part of this process, must be deleted manually.

+    7. If you have enabled Role-Based Access Control (RBAC), you must perform an additional Keycloak configuration step.
+While the default realm import handles the basic setup (roles and users), it does not configure an OIDC client.
+You will need to create this [client](https://www.keycloak.org/docs/latest/server_admin/index.html#assembly-managing-clients_server_administration_guide) manually.

 ## Linting and testing